 Canola or vegetable oil, for cooking

 Place all ingredients EXCEPT MILK in a large bowl and stir with a spatula.
 Slowly add the milk until you get the consistency you want.
 If you are looking for thick fluffy pancakes, it is typically just shy of that 3/4 cup mark so add slowly, a little at a time.
-The video below is a good visual clue as to what consistency you need.

 Lightly coat a griddle or large non-stick pan with oil over medium heat.
 Allow the pan to heat for several minutes so that the hot oil will sear the edges, making them perfectly crispy.
 Using a 1/3 cup measurement, pour the batter on the hot oil.
 Allow the pancake to cook until bubbles start to form on the edges (typically a few minutes) and then gently flip the pancake over and cook another minute or two.
 Remove from the pan, slather with butter and syrup.
 Et voila!
 Fantastic fluffy pancakes with an extra dose of protein.